Tender pumpkin muffins topped with a buttery streusel topping. These fluffy muffins are the best Fall breakfast treat!

-These particular pumpkin muffins don’t need to be refrigerated.
+These muffins don’t need to be refrigerated.
 Muffins containing cream cheese, or other perishable foods are the ones that need to be stored in a refrigerator.

-This pumpkin muffin can also be made ahead and frozen!
+These muffins can also be made ahead and frozen!
 Storing them for a couple months will makes them perfect for holiday guests.
-When the pumpkin muffins are at room temperature, stick them in the freezer for about an hour until they’re solid.
+When they are at room temperature, stick them in the freezer for about an hour until they’re solid.
 Then, transfer them into a freezer bag and store them in the freezer for up to two months.
 When you take them out of the freezer, simply warm a muffin up in the microwave for 30 seconds to one minute and enjoy!

 - ½ Cup Flour

 - Preheat oven to 425 degrees.
 Line a muffin pan with paper liners

 - In a large bowl, whisk flour, baking soda, cinnamon, salt, and pumpkin pie spice.

 - In a separate large bowl, combine oil, white sugar, brown sugar, pumpkin puree, eggs, and milk.